 PME-NA 2010 Annual Conference

 Molenje, Levi, "The Nature of Classroom Dynamics in High School Mathematics Classes Where Graphing Calculators are Used" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 128.
+128.